pi0/config-dir/README.md

 When the `.config/` directory exists, tools read the config files inside this directory.

+Usually, tools should use `<dir>/.config/[name].[ext]` for file name convention.

 ### Nesting

 As the size of the configuration increases, managing them all in a single configuration will be harder.
 Tools can optionally support `.config/[name]/` to allow nesting.

-In the case of mono repo when users need to specify multiple files of the same config, the config files can be nested into `/<path>/.config` directory and based on the tool requirements either merged with mono repo's `/.config` or not.
+In the case of monorepo when users need to specify multiple files of the same config, the config files can be nested into `/<path>/.config` directory and based on the tool requirements either merged with mono repo's `/.config` or not.

 ### Conventions

 While this proposal does not enforce the naming convention of files inside this dir, it provides some  recommendations and best practices.

-Usually, tools should use `<dir>/.config/[name].[ext]` for file name convention.

 #### Specify tool name